Mattio-cmd/wallpapers/README.md

 ![Neon city (kind of).png](https://github.com/Mattio-cmd/wallpapers/blob/main/wallpapers/Neon%20city%20(kind%20of).png)

+### In this wallpaper pack i also included some of this 'themes'
+[x

 Appart from gruvbox and 'normal' wallpapers you cand also find some nord wallpapers, eventough i dislike nord colorscheme but i think that its way better than any solarized theme lol.